 https://maps.app.goo.gl/gJtpoBLUBupbEzmi8

 Plaza of the Americas is the main campus green at the University of Florida.
-It is also where Tom Petty once mowed the lawn and performed in concert with his band, Mudcrutch.
-The band included future Heartbreaker Mike Campbell and, starting in 1972, Benmont Tench.
+It is also where Tom Petty once mowed the lawn and performed in concert with Mudcrutch.
+The band included two future Heartbreakers: Mike Campbell and, starting in 1972, Benmont Tench.

-During the third Ball, some audience members got out of control, prompting university authorities to attempt to end the show -- including a university official ripping the drum sticks from the 17-year-old hands of future Heartbreaker Stan Lynch, who was then in the band Road Turkey.
-UF disallowed the event on campus in 1973, so it was held across the city at Santa Fe Community College.
+During the third Ball, on Oct.
+28, some audience members got out of control, prompting university authorities to attempt to end the show -- including a university official ripping the drum sticks from the 17-year-old hands of future Heartbreaker Stan Lynch, who was then in the band Road Turkey.
+UF disallowed the event on campus in 1973, so it was held on the west side of the city at Santa Fe Community College.

 Future Mudcrutch drummer Randall Marsh performed in a band called Dead or Alive in this Plaza on the Valentine's Day Love-In concert in 1970.